batzner/conway-game-of-life/README.md

 ## Limitations

 - The browser window should have a minimum height of 540px for the menus to be fully visible.
-- To draw the "sketched" grid pattern efficiently, we use a repeated background in CSS.
-Safari renders a small cell size terribly, Firefox ok, Chrome good.
 - In Firefox, the dashed outline of the game area is displaced at the lower and right edges.
 This is due to the Firefox outline descendants bug: [https://bugzilla.mozilla.org/show_bug.cgi?id=687311](https://bugzilla.mozilla.org/show_bug.cgi?id=687311)